Skip to Content

 Each of these products is recommended to a slightly different type of customer, so some of them contain various special ingredients to meet the individual needs.
 Nevertheless, what they all have in common is the use of top-quality organic ingredients and a wide array of essential nutrients.

 • Natural lactose is the main source of energy and the only source of sweetness in most of these products.
-Nonetheless, there’s also a lactose-free alternative (HiPP Ha Pre) which replaces lactose with other sources of carbohydrates to suit kids suffering from lactose intolerance.
+Nonetheless, there’s also a lactose-free reduced HiPP Comfort which replaces lactose with other sources of carbohydrates to suit kids suffering from lactose intolerance.

 • Organic skimmed milk provides these formulas with natural proteins.
 The cow’s milk used in most of the HiPP formulas comes from strictly controlled organic sources, so it’s always free from hormones or antibiotics.